The Energy Efficient Supermarket of Tomorrow | by Danfoss

 Energy Efficient E-Mobility | by ENGIE

 E-Mobility is a worldwide mega trend.
 Electric Vehicles (EVs) keep inner-city areas free from emissions and air pollution.
 They are regarded as clean, innovative and attractive - even “hip” by their drivers.
-However, EVs consume electrical power and are not generally energy efficient.
-EVs shift the generation of their electrical power demand mainly to conventional power plants.
-Further, they will cause serious local electrical grid problems, and the battery production demands lots of rare geological resources.
+All in all, there’s a huge inherent potential for climate protection.
+BUT there are still challenges to overcome: EVs consume electrical power and the entire E-Mobility system infrastructure needs to become more energy efficient.
+Why?
+Nowadays EVs still shift the generation of their electrical power demand mainly to conventional power plants.
+Further, they could cause serious local electrical grid problems, and the battery production demands lots of rare geological and energetic resources.
 What contributions can EV drivers make today and in future to increase energy efficiency besides changing their driving behaviours?
 What new solution offers do they need?

 - How much and what type of EVs are on the market, which will be released soon?

 - Who are the EV drivers?